 - Have a current copy of the plan onsite for review.

-- Adopt recruitment policies to keep up clinical staffing levels to properly serve the community.
+- Adopt and implement recruitment policies to keep up clinical staffing levels to properly serve the community.

 - Agree not to reduce an NHSC clinician’s salary due to NHSC support.

 - Allow NHSC clinicians to maintain a primary care clinical practice (full-time or half-time) as indicated in their contract with NHSC and must be knowledgeable of the clinician’s specific NHSC service requirements.

 - NHSC Loan Repayment Program (PDF - 963 KB)

 - NHSC Substance Use Disorder Workforce Loan Repayment Program (PDF - 640 KB)

 - NHSC Rural Community Loan Repayment Program (PDF - 638 KB)